How North Texas Home Sellers Can Maximize Their Net Proceeds

 Fresh paint signals maintenance, brightens listing photos, neutralizes distractions, and eliminates what buyers often see as an immediate post-purchase expense.
 When buyers don’t feel the need to repaint, sellers are better positioned to maintain pricing power and avoid concession pressure.

-When Concessions Make Strategic Sense
+When Seller Concessions Make Sense

 Concessions are not giveaways—they are negotiation tools.
 When used strategically, they can attract buyers, address affordability concerns, keep deals together, and help preserve the contract price.